 Endometriosis can't be confirmed through symptoms or tests and is largely missed with ultra-sounds and even MRI.
 The most effective way to diagnose the condition is through a laparoscopy.
 A laparoscopy is a procedure where two-three 5mm incisions are made in the lower abdomen area, which is then inflated with gas so a small camera can be in inserted.

-Endometriosis is still relatively misunderstood and very under researched in the medical world and so unfortunately, there is no known current cure - the most common treatment is surgery.
+Endometriosis is still relatively misunderstood and very under researched in the medical world and so unfortunately, there is no known current cure - the most common treatment is surgery and hormonal medication.
 If endometriosis is found during a laparoscopy, surgeons will remove or destroy the areas with tools which apply a laser, an electric current, diathermy, helium gas or heat.

 Hormone treatment can be used to stop menstruation and as a result slow down the growth of endometriosis.

-Other treatment is pain killers and anti-inflammatories such as paracetamol, naproxen, ibuprofen and codeine.
+Other treatment includes pain killers and anti-inflammatories such as paracetamol, naproxen, ibuprofen and codeine.

+The endometriosis diet as it's been coined, is mainly an anti-inflammatory diet which serves to reduce inflammation in the body and as a result, reduce pain.
 The information on this website has come from my own research through the internet, nutritionists and books.
 I am not a nutritionist and am writing from experience only, but have found the diet to be essential to leading a better quality of life.
-I have covered the basics of the endodiet under the Nutrition section.
+I have covered the basics of the endometriosis under the Nutrition section.